mintster/nixmash-spring/README.md

 ##Installation##

 The application supports an H2 Profile (default) and a MySQL Profile.
-To run JPA Console app use **$gradle jpa:bootRun.** To run MVC Web app use **$gradle mvc:bootRun.** The Tomcat Server Port is set for **8084** (set in the MVC `application.properties` file) so go to **http://localhost:8084** to view the app in your browser.
+To run JPA Console app use **$gradle jpa:bootRun.** To run MVC Web app use **$gradle mvc:bootRun.** The Tomcat Server Port is set for **9000** (set in the MVC `application.properties` file) so go to **http://localhost:9000** to view the app in your browser.

 ##Installation - Database Configuration##

 To use MySQL run `setup.mysql` script in the `/install` directory to populate the database.
 Update Datasource connection properties in `/resources/META-INF/spring/mysql.properties` file.
-The H2 create-data script for the tests is located in `/resources/db.` External properties in `/home/daveburke/...external.properties.` Change in JPA `common/ApplicationSettings.` Example of `external.properties` in `/install.`
+The H2 create-data script for the tests is located in `/resources/db.` External properties in `/home/daveburke/...external.properties.` Change in JPA `common/ApplicationSettings.` Example of `external.properties` is found in `/install.`

 ##Installation - External Property File Settings##